Koszul duality for simplicial restricted Lie algebras: Homotopy theory of simplicial restricted Lie algebras

 \begin{proof} We again use Theorem~11.3.2 from~\cite{Hirschhorn03}.
 Recall from Theorem~\ref{theorem:modelsrlie} that $I_{\Lie}$ is the set of generating cofibrations and $J_\Lie$ is the set of generating trivial cofibrations for the model structure on $\srLie$.
 Define the following sets of morphisms in $\srLie_{M_\bullet}$

-It suffices to show that $I_{M_\bullet}$, $J_{M_\bullet}$ permit small object argument (see~\cite[Definition~10.5.15]{Hirschhorn03}) and the functor takes $J_{M_\bullet}$-cell complexes to weak equivalences in $\srLie$.
-The first part is clear because $\oblv$ preserves filtered colimits; and the second part is clear because $\oblv$ preserves pushouts and any map in $\oblv(J_{M_\bullet})$ is a homotopy equivalence. \end{proof}
+It suffices to show that $I_{M_\bullet}$, $J_{M_\bullet}$ permit the small object argument (see~\cite[Definition~10.5.15]{Hirschhorn03}) and the functor takes $J_{M_\bullet}$-cell complexes to weak equivalences in $\srLie$.
+The first part is clear because $\oblv$ preserves filtered colimits; and the second part is clear because $\oblv$ preserves pushouts (see Lemma~\ref{lemma: forgetting the M-action preserves pushout}) and any map in $\oblv(J_{M_\bullet})$ is a homotopy equivalence. \end{proof}

 Similar to \cite[Corollary~V.2.10]{GoerssJardine}, we obtain a description of cofibrant objects in $\srLie_{M_\bullet}$.

 \begin{prop} A simplicial restricted Lie $M_\bullet$-algebra $L_\bullet \in \srLie_{M_\bullet}$ is cofibrant if and only if \begin{enumerate} \item $M_n$ acts freely on $L_n$ for each $n\geq 0$; \item the quotient $L_\bullet/M_\bullet$ is a cofibrant object in $\srLie$. \end{enumerate} \end{prop}